erizov/Professor/semester_09/lecture_60_system_design_advanced/microservices_architecture/univer.en.md

 ## Algorithm Definition

-Microservices Architecture is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Microservices Architecture is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Microservices Architecture is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Microservices Architecture works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science